NieneB/InternshipReport/index.md

 </figure>

 In <a class="xref" href="#schemeHL"> figure 4 </a> the overview of the H&L project is shown.
 Starting from the bottom with data sources, like cadastre maps, historical geo data and collections.
 This will be linked to the historical geocoder in a uniform way.
 So applications (top of the scheme) can easily search and find the geo data.
 Providing functions to search through time, location, bounding box, source, toponym etc.
-(erfgeo, n.d., Erfgoed & Locatie, n.d.)
+(Erfgeo, n.d., Erfgoed & Locatie, n.d.)

 Examples of data that the geocoder contains are; old toponyms, disappeared villages, geometries of departments form 1830, urbanisation throughout the years, municipalities and their origin etc.